 A. Eugene Kohn

 Gene was respected worldwide, not only for his over sixty-year career as an architect, but also for his inspirational leadership qualities.
-He is highly regarded as an engaging public speaker and is sought after around the globe as a moderator, juror and keynote speaker on contemporary architecture.
-He has lectured at top-tier universities and for professional organizations and institutions across the US and around the world.
+He was highly regarded as an engaging public speaker and was sought after around the globe as a moderator, juror, and keynote speaker on contemporary architecture.
+He lectured at top-tier universities and professional organizations and institutions across the US and around the world.

-Gene’s achievements have been recognized with numerous prestigious awards.
+Gene’s achievements were recognized with numerous prestigious awards.
 He received The National Building Museum Chairman’s Award, The Skyscraper Museum Award, The Soane Foundation Honors, and the Alumni Award of Merit by the University of Pennsylvania—the highest university-wide award presented to alumni.
-He has also been recognized with the Wharton Real Estate Center’s Lifetime Achievement Award, the University of Pennsylvania – PennDesign Dean’s Medal of Achievement, the highest honor awarded by the institution, and the Ellis Island Medal of Honor.
+He has also been recognized with the Wharton Real Estate Center’s Lifetime Achievement Award, the University of Pennsylvania/PennDesign Dean’s Medal of Achievement, the highest honor awarded by the institution, and the Ellis Island Medal of Honor.
 In 2019, Gene received the Kanter Tritsch Medal for Excellence in Architecture and Environmental Design, which honors architects who have changed the course of design history.
-He is an Executive Fellow of the Graduate School of Design at Harvard University—the first architect to be awarded the title.
+He was an Executive Fellow of the Graduate School of Design at Harvard University—the first architect to be awarded the title.
 In addition, Gene was named a ULI Life Trustee by the ULI Global Nominations Committee, the first architect to receive the honor.

-A registered architect in 26 states, Gene is a Fellow of the American Institute of Architects, and he served as president of the AIA New York City Chapter.
-He is also a member of the Royal Institute of British Architects, a member of the Japan Institute of Architects, and an honorary member of the Fellows of the Philippine Institute.
-An Emeritus Board Member of the Council on Tall Buildings and the Urban Habitat, Gene has taught at Harvard Business School for over ten years and at the Harvard Graduate School of Design for four years.
-He has also served as a Trustee for the University of Pennsylvania, is currently is an Overseer for its School of Design, and is a Member of the Wharton Real Estate Center Advisory Board.
-In addition, he teaches at Columbia University’s Graduate School of Architecture, Planning and Preservation.
-He is an Emeritus Trustee of the National Building Museum and the Urban Land Institute.
-He is currently Chairman of the Board of Publicolor, a nonprofit youth development organization that uses design-based programs to engage at-risk students in education leading to college and a career.
+A registered architect in 26 states, Gene was a Fellow of the American Institute of Architects and served as president of the AIA New York City Chapter.
+He was also a member of the Royal Institute of British Architects, a member of the Japan Institute of Architects, and an honorary member of the Fellows of the Philippine Institute.
+An Emeritus Board Member of the Council on Tall Buildings and the Urban Habitat, Gene taught at Harvard Business School for over ten years and at the Harvard Graduate School of Design for four years.
+He also served as a Trustee for the University of Pennsylvania, was an Overseer for its School of Design, and was a Member of the Wharton Real Estate Center Advisory Board.
+In addition, he taught at Columbia University’s Graduate School of Architecture, Planning, and Preservation.
+He was an Emeritus Trustee of the National Building Museum and the Urban Land Institute and Chairman of the Board of Publicolor, a nonprofit youth development organization that uses design-based programs to engage at-risk students in education leading to college and a career.